mat-docs/mtap-docs/AAS/2020.1/README.md

 ##### tsamples

-Contains not aggregated telemetry data.
+Contains unaggregated telemetry data.
 Essentially used for data ingest - where aggregates and statuses are not useful.
 The `data` field is a dictionary of parameters containing a one to one representation of timestamps and values.

 Example:
 ```json